 Workers at Oak Ridge National Laboratory (X-10)

-Historical burdens are being followed for three individuals for plutonium, two for uranium and none for tritium.
+Historical burdens are being followed for 3 individuals for plutonium, 2for uranium and none for tritium.

 Workers at the Oak Ridge K-25 Plant

 During calendar year 1993, 1339 individuals were monitored (all foruranium).
 The number of individuals with positive uranium doses was 64.
 The range of the uranium uptakes was 1-16 mrem committed effective doseequivalent.
 This range could change as 14 of these dose assignments areunder current analyses update.